 The selection process can vary depending on the role you apply for, but generally includes:

-- the Naval Service Recruitment Test (NSRT), which includes English, maths and problem solving skills
+- the Naval Service Recruitment Test (NSRT), which includes English, maths and problem solving skills (sample test available on Royal Navy website)

 - an informal interview with a local Royal Navy or Armed Forces recruitment office